-- Belgian dark chocolate fudge cake layered with either Belgian dark chocolate vanilla ganache or Madagascan vanilla buttercream.
+- Belgian dark chocolate fudge cake layered with Belgian dark chocolate vanilla ganache or Madagascan vanilla buttercream.
 Optional alternate layer of sea-salted caramel sauce.

-- Belgian mint dark chocolate fudge cake layered with either Belgian mint dark chocolate ganache or peppermint buttercream.
+- Belgian mint dark chocolate fudge cake layered with Belgian mint dark chocolate ganache or peppermint buttercream.

 - Madagascan vanilla cake layered with Madagascan vanilla buttercream and strawberry conserve.